-Fintech tour Hong Kong: Park and ride
+Fintech tour Hong Kong: Ayannah triumphs in start-up final

 Park and ride?
 A visit to the Hong Kong Science and Technology Parks Corporation (HKSTP) and an opportunity for fintechs to ride the start-up wave.